-Table 17-3 Steps to Program RESTful Web Services
+Table 20-4 Steps to Program RESTful Web Services

 Step Description 1 Create a new JWS file, or update an existing one, that implements the Web service using XML over HTTP.
 Use your favorite IDE or text editor.
-See Section 17.3.1, "Programming Guidelines for the Web Service Using XML Over HTTP".
-1 Update your build.xml file to include a call to the jwsc Ant task to compile the JWS file into a Web service.
-For example: <jwsc destdir="output/restEar" srcdir="."></jwsc> For more information, see "Running the jwsc WebLogic Web Services Ant Task" in Getting Started With JAX-WS Web Services for Oracle WebLogic Server .
+See Section 20.3.1, "Programming Guidelines for the Web Service Using XML Over HTTP".
+2 Update your build.xml file For example: to include a call to the jwsc Ant task to compile the JWS file into a Web service. <jwsc destdir="output/restEar" srcdir="."></jwsc> For more information, see "Running the jwsc WebLogic Web Services Ant Task" in Getting Started With JAX-WS Web Services for Oracle WebLogic Server .
+3 Run the Ant target to build For example: the Web service. prompt> ant build-rest 4 Deploy the Web service as usual.
+See "Deploying and Undeploying WebLogic Web Services" in Getting Started With JAX-WS Web Services for Oracle WebLogic Server .
+5 Access the Web service from your Web service client.
+See Section 20.3.2, "Accessing the Web Service from a Client".